dutertetimes/dutertetimes.github.io/_org/pcci.md

 ---
-title: Philippine Chamber of Commerce and Industry
+title: Philippine Chamber of Commerce and Industry (PCCI)
 date: 2016-06-20T21:33:20UTC
 excerpt: What is the Philippine Chamber of Commerce and Industry?
 layout: post